-Officially known as the Historic Buildings and Monuments Commission for England, Historic England is an executive non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport.
-Its powers and responsibilities are principally set out in the National Heritage Act 1983 (1).
-It reports to Parliament through the Secretary of State for Digital, Culture, Media and Sport.
+Officially known as the Historic Buildings and Monuments Commission for England, Historic England is an executive non-departmental public body sponsored by the Department for Culture, Media and Sport (DCMS).
+Its powers and responsibilities are principally set out in the National Heritage Act 1983 (ref.
+1).
+It reports to Parliament through the Secretary of State for Culture, Media and Sport.

-The work of Historic England is overseen by a Chair and a board of up to sixteen Commissioners selected by the Government for the breadth of their expertise.
+The work of Historic England is overseen by a Chair and a board of up to 16 Commissioners selected by the government for the breadth of their expertise.
 The Commission is, in turn, advised by advisory committees and panels made up of experts drawn from the Commission and outside the organisation.

 Information on the historic environment

-Historic England holds the List of Buildings, the Schedule of Monuments, the Register of Parks and Gardens and the Register of Historic Battlefields.
-These are accessible to the public through the National Heritage List for England (2).
+Historic England holds the List of Buildings, the Schedule of Monuments, and also holds the Register of Parks and Gardens and the Register of Battlefields.
+All of these are accessible to the public through the National Heritage List for England (ref.
+2).

 Historic England holds the largest public archive for the historic environment.
 It contains over 10 million items including photographs, documents, plans and reports relating to the historic environment of England.
 There are over 4 million aerial photographs, including many films taken from 1945 onwards by the RAF and Ordnance Survey.